mverkerk/ansible/roles/plink/README.md

-This role will download and install cog-genomics's plink (v1).
+This role will install plink analysis toolkit.